Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 GitHub Projects enable ways of organising issues into smaller “sub-projects” (i.e. smaller than the “project” represented by the whole repository).
 Projects provide a way of visualising and organising work which is not time-bound and is on a higher level, which makes management easier.

 Milestones are typically used to organise lower-level tasks that have deadlines and progress of which needs to be closely tracked (e.g. release and version management).
-The main difference is that Milestones are a repository-level feature (i.e. they belong and are managed from a single repository), whereas projects are account-level and can manage tasks across many repositories under the same user or organisational account.
+The main difference is that Milestones are a repository-level feature (i.e. they belong and are managed from a single repository), whereas projects are account-level, and can manage tasks across many repositories under the same user or organisational account.
+This is particularly useful for larger projects with development across multiple repositories (for example, with client-side code in one repository and server-side code in another).
+This enables the development team to manage issues on these repositories under a single project board, if desired.

 Conceptually, for our purposes a GitHub Project is a "project board", which originated as a tool used by Toyota in the 1940s called the "Kanban" system.